-A BRIEF HISTORY OF IAR In September 2019, International Animal Rescue celebrates 30 years of saving animals from suffering around the world 1989 4 International Animal Rescue is officially registered in the UK by Miss Tillyer who later became an important legacy benefactor 1998 Vet clinic is opened in Goa to help stray cats and dogs 2002 IAR launches campaign to help bring an end to cruel dancing bear practice in India 2006 Alan Knight is awarded an OBE in Queen's Birthday Honors list 2009 IAR rescues the last dancing bear, bringing an end to India's 400-yearold tradition 1993 IAR is established in Malta to tackle illegal hunting of birds 2001 IAR is officially registered as a 501 (c) (3) non-profit in the USA 2006 IAR is officially registered in Indonesia to care for primates and tackle deforestation 2007 First rescue and rehabilitation center is built in Java to care for victims of the lilegal pet trade 2009 Rescue of orangutan Jojc a victim of the illegal pet trade in Indonesia, launching the start of IAR orangutan rescue work

-2012 IAR builds first Orangutan Rescue and Rehabilitation Center in West Borneo 2015 IAR launches 'Tickling is Torture' campaign to expose the cruel slow loris pet trade 2017 Launch of reforestation project in Indonesia to plant 650,000 trees following fires in 2015 2018 BBC film "Red Ape: Saving the Orangutan" airs in UK 2013 IAR's Orangutan Rescue and Rehabilitation Center becomes the first Global Federation of Animal Sanctuaries (GFAS) accredited facility in Asia 2016 IAR wins 'Charity of the Year' at Just Giving awards 2017 Launch of 'Great Bear Rescue' to rescue caged bears in Armenia 2018 IAR releases first bear cubs back into the wild in Armenia 2019 IAR wins first place at 'The Charity Awards' for Environment and conservation
+A BRIEF HISTORY OF IAR

+In September 2019, International Animal Rescue celebrates 30 years of saving animals from suffering around the world

+International Animal Rescue is officially registered in the UK by Alan Knight thanks to a legacy

+Vet clinic is opened in Goa to help stray cats and dogs

+IAR launches campaign to help bring an end to cruel dancing bear practice in India

+Alan Knight is awarded an OBE in Queen's Birthday Honours list

+IAR rescues the last dancing bear, bringing an end to India's 400-yearold tradition

+IAR is established in Malta to tackle illegal hunting of birds

+IAR is officially registered as a 501(c) (3) non-profit in the USA

+IAR is officially registered in Indonesia to care for primates and tackle deforestation

+First rescue and rehabilitation centre is built in Java to care for victims of the illegal pet trade

+Rescue of orangutan Jojo - a victim of the illegal pet trade in Indonesia, launching the start of IAR orangutan rescue work

+IAR builds firstOrangutan Rescue and

+Rehabilitation Centre in

+West Borneo

+IAR launches 'Tickling is Torture' campaign to expose the cruel slow loris pet trade 2017

+Launch of reforestation project in Indonesia to plant 650,000 trees following fires in 2015 2018

+BBC film "Red Ape: Saving the Orangutan" airs in UK

+IAR's Orangutan Rescue and Rehabilitation Centre becomes the first Global Federation of Animal Sanctuaries (GFAS) accredited facility in Asia 2016

+IAR wins 'Charity of the Year' at Just Giving awards 2017

+Launch of 'Great Bear Rescue' to rescue caged bears in Armenia 2018

+IAR releases first bear cubs back into the wild in Armenia 2019

+IAR wins first place at 'The Charity Awards' for Environment and conservation

-PROVIDING LIFELONG CARE FOR BROKEN BEARS IN INDIA Bear dancing was a common practice in India for centuries.
+PROVIDING LIFELONG CARE FOR BROKEN BEARS IN INDIA

+Bear dancing was a common practice in India for centuries.
 Sloth bears were caught from the wild and beaten and mutilated to entertain villagers and tourists who would pay to watch the bear 'dance'.
 In order to 'train' the bear cub, a red hot needle was used to pierce its muzzle and a coarse rope would then be threaded through the open wound.
 The bear's handler would tug and yank on the rope to make the bear stand up on its hind legs and 'dance'.

 With the help of our partners Wildlife SOS in India, we have rescued more than 620 dancing bears from this cruel trade - and in 2009 we rescued the very last one!
 Our sanctuaries in India still care for nearly 300 bears, providing them with a lifelong, loving home where they can enjoy a peaceful, pain-free retirement.

-DID YOU Know?
+DID YOU KNOW?

 The sloth bear is endemic to the Indian subcontinent and lives in the tropical forests of the region.
 However, over the years the species population has begun to decline and is now listed as 'Vulnerable' on the IUCN Red List of threatened species.

-RUNATION P

-6

-DID YOU KNOW?